ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/rose_cylc.md

 Depending on the specific model, its configuration will be hosted either on _GitHub_ or MOSRS.
 The [Run a Model](/models/run_a_model/) documentation for the respective model will specify where the configuration is stored.<br>

 Regardless of where the configuration comes from, it is recommended to store the local copy in the `~/roses/` directory (this happens automatically for configurations pulled from MOSRS).
+This directory will be referred to as the *configuration directory*.
+{: #configdir }

+This configuration directory contains multiple subdirectories and files, including:

+- `app` &rarr; directory containing specific configuration files for various model tasks.
+- `meta` &rarr; directory containing the _Rose_ GUI metadata.
+- `rose-suite.conf` &rarr; main model configuration file.
+- `rose-suite.info` &rarr; configuration information file.
+- `suite.rc` &rarr; _Cylc_ control script file (Jinja2 language).

 ### Model configurations stored on _GitHub_